kmjungersen/BenchmarkDB/README.md

         -v                  Show verbose output from the application -V                  Show REALLY verbose output, including the time from each run
+        -s                  Sleep mode (experimental) - sleeps for 1/20 (s) between each read and write

-        -c --chaos          Activates CHAOS mode, where reads are taken randomly from the DB instead of sequentially -l --list_mods      Outputs a list of available DB modules -r --report         Option to generate a report file, which will OVERWRITE any existing reports from the specified DB in the `generated_reports` directory
+        -c --chaos          Activates CHAOS mode, where reads are taken randomly from the DB instead of sequentially -l --list           Outputs a list of available DB modules -r --report         Option to generate a report file, which will OVERWRITE any existing reports from the specified DB in the `generated_reports` directory
+        --split             Splits reads and writes into two consecutive batches instead of alternating between them
+        --debug             Generates fake, random data instead of actually connecting to a DB

         --length=<n>        Specify an entry length for reads/writes [default: 10]
         --trials=<n>        Specify the number of reads and writes to make to the